Las Vegas Metropolitan Police Department: Headquarters

 Construction was completed on LVMPD's 370,500-square-foot headquarters, located at 400 S. Martin L. King Boulevard, in mid 2011.
 The building consolidated 27 bureaus, which were previously located in leased buildings around Las Vegas.
 It also houses the Southern Nevada Counter Terrorism Center, Police Records, and a Fingerprint Bureau annex.

 Funding

-The department is funded by both the City of Las Vegas and Clark County.
-Funding is based on a complex formula that includes population, calls for service, and felony crimes in the prior year.
-Both governments must approve the annual budget including their percentage of budget.
-Additionally the department itself generates approximately 33% of its funds through property tax, and the charging for certain services, such as special events, work cards, and privileged license investigations.
+The police services of the department are funded by both the City of Las Vegas and Clark County.
+Police services funding is based on a complex formula that includes population, calls for service, and felony crimes in the prior year.
+Both entities must approve the annual budget, including the percentage of budget they are responsible for.
+The department itself generates approximately 33% of its funds through property tax, and the charging for certain services, such as special events, work cards, and privileged license investigations.
 Additional funding is generated from a special sales tax to fund commissioned positions.

 By state law, the sheriff is charged with running the county jail, known as the Clark County Detention Center or CCDC, which is funded solely by the government and tax base of Clark County.
+Additionally, the police functions at Harry Reid International Airport are also solely funded by Clark County.